 While we’ve listed out some of the most established Montessori preschools in Singapore, our list is hardly exhaustive and is certainly not an official list of endorsed schools.
 As you’ll see, hardly any Singapore Montessori schools meet all of the core Montessori criteria listed above.
 The tradeoff is that many Montessori schools have created an environment thought to help kids more easily transition into Singapore’s traditional educational system – many have fantastic Mandarin immersion programmes, while still incorporating the flexible style and unique materials of the Montessori method.
 When you are looking for a Montessori school you can ask if they adhere to the Montessori school core traits listed above to see for yourself which schools best suit what you are looking for.

-House on the Hill: Montessori curriculum with immersive Mandarin programme
+1. House on the Hill: Montessori curriculum with immersive Mandarin programme

 House on the Hill, multiple locations including Mount Sophia, Pasir Panjang, Balmoral Crescent and Hollandse Club, www.houseonthehill.com.sg

-Greentree Montessori: Authentic Montessori education with 35 year experience
+2. Greentree Montessori: Authentic Montessori education with 35 year experience

 If you’re looking for a preschool that honours your child’s independence, respects their pace of growth, and provides a nurturing environment from infancy through to preschool, look no further than Greentree Montessori.
 Established in 1990, Greentree Montessori has been trusted by generations of Singaporean families for over 35 years, offering a complete early years journey from infant care to preschool.
-With multiple campuses islandwide, Greentree is one of the few schools in Singapore to provide authentic Montessori education, led by professionally and officially trained educators (including AMI-certified teachers!).
+With multiple campuses islandwide, Greentree Montessori is one of the few schools in Singapore to provide authentic Montessori education, led by professionally and officially trained educators (including AMI-certified teachers!).

-At its infant campuses, Greentree adopts the respectful caregiving principles of RIE and Pikler, creating calm, responsive environments where infants and toddlers are supported through personalised routines that build emotional security and healthy independence.
+At its infant campuses, Greentree Montessori adopts the respectful caregiving principles of RIE and Pikler, creating calm, responsive environments where infants and toddlers are supported through personalised routines that build emotional security and healthy independence.
 We love that all of their campuses are located near natural green spaces and have outdoor classrooms!
-Additionally, Greentree organises monthly field trips, outdoor community projects, and family events, all within thoughtfully prepared environments that nurture curiosity, confidence, and a lifelong love of learning.
+Additionally, the school organises monthly field trips, outdoor community projects, and family events, all within thoughtfully prepared environments that nurture curiosity, confidence, and a lifelong love of learning.

-Greentree Montessori, multiple locations in Singapore including Mandai, Sembawang and Thomson Hills Drive, www.greentreemontessori.com
+Greentree Montessori, multiple locations in Singapore, including Mandai, Sembawang and Thomson Hills Drive, www.greentreemontessori.com

-Amazing Star Montessori: Child-centred Montessori approach
+3. Amazing Star Montessori: Child-centred Montessori approach

 Amazing Star Montessori adopts a child-centred approach to nurture independence, confidence and a love for learning.
 Rather than using rewards and punishment, they focus on intrinsic motivation, giving children the freedom to pursue their interests.
 Each lesson follows a structured routine that fosters concentration and gives children a sense of order.
 Here, young learners enjoy lots of hands-on exploration that makes learning fun.

-Brainy Child Montessori Learning Centre: Personalised learning programme
+4. Brainy Child Montessori Learning Centre: Personalised learning programme

 Brainy Child is a boutique Montessori preschool in Singapore with a small teacher-student ratio that accepts children from 18 months to 7 years old.
 Their curriculum follows the Montessori method, covering the five areas of Montessori – Language, Math, Sensorial, Practical Life, and Culture.
 Children learn according to their pace and level in a personalised learning programme.